 The probate process follows a strict timeline.
 Once a court opens an estate for probate and certifies a personal representative, also known as an executor, to act, that person has a legal requirement to perform duties required by law, e.g. satisfying valid creditor claims, and to ultimately distribute the estate according to the decedent’s will, if any, otherwise according to state statute.

-An important part of settling an estate is covering all tax requirements and debts.
+Although there is no Florida probate tax, an important part of settling an estate is covering all tax requirements and debts.
 Because federal estate tax is only applicable if an estate exceeds a certain value, a prime duty of a personal representative is to measure the value of the estate.
 This involves placing a fair market value on personal property, real estate, businesses, stocks, bonds or other financial instruments, and cash in bank accounts.
-If the value of an estate exceeds a pre-set amount (typically $11,400,000 in 2019), that personal representative is then also required to make any outstanding estate tax payments out of the assets of the estate.
+If the value of an estate exceeds a pre-set amount (typically $12,060,000 in 2022), that personal representative is then also required to make any outstanding estate tax payments out of the assets of the estate.

 Federal law requires the estate tax return Form 706, along with any payment owed, to be filed within nine months of the date of death, although an automatic 6-month extension is available if requested.
 This timeline can create pressure for the personal representative of an estate to quickly open the probate estate, to make a timely and accurate accounting of the estate’s value, and to arrange for any necessary liquidation of the estate’s assets if necessary to pay an outstanding estate tax liability.
 A failure to make an outstanding estate tax payment could lead to a personal representative facing a civil contempt order from the court or even federal charges of tax evasion.
 Because of the potential consequences of ignoring fiduciary duties, speaking to a lawyer with knowledge of estate tax in Stuart probate cases may prove helpful.